-Elzada Clover (left) at Hermit Rapids in the Grand Canyon; assistant Lois Jotter standing.
-Photo: Special Collections Department, J. Willard Marriott Library, University of Utah.
+Elzada Clover at the start of the trip.
+Image: Special Collections Department, J. Willard Marriott Library, University of Utah.

 What was botanist Elzada Clover up against in 1938?